treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 This is partly because the sprints can be very intimidating for first-time PyCon attendees.
 The fear that **the sprints aren't for me** is a very real one.

-This year PyCon has a new [mentored sprints][] hatchery track for underrepresented beginners, to fight against that fear a bit.
-The applications for have closed for PyCon 2019, but that's something to keep an eye on for future PyCons.

-This year PyCon has multiple options to help you have a successful sprint, including their annual "Introduction to Sprinting Workshop" on Sunday and, brand-new this year, the [mentored sprints][] a hatchery track for underrepresented beginners.
+This year PyCon has multiple options to help you have a successful sprint, including their annual "Introduction to Sprinting Workshop" on Sunday and, brand-new this year, the [mentored sprints][], a hatchery track for underrepresented beginners.
 The applications for the mentored sprints have closed for PyCon 2019, but that's something to keep an eye on for future PyCons.
+The "Introduction to Sprinting Workshop" will be first come/first served.

 In this post I'm going to share some advice for **how to get the most out of the PyCon sprints** and I hope to **address the fears that folks often feel**.
 I'm hoping this post might encourage you to add an extra day or two to your PyCon trip and give the sprints a try.